hbkhum/JavaBackend/README.md

 # 1. Java Backend
-This a same project of Net Core, but now using Java Spring Boot, Hibernate Currently is very import to test the codes each stage, this is possible using the SOLID fundamentals, also is very important the architecture to use, for this project I using Onion Architecture.
+This a same project of Net Core, but now using Java Spring Boot, Hibernate.

+Currently is very import to test the codes each stage, this is possible using the SOLID fundamentals, also is very important the architecture to use, for this project I using Onion Architecture.